Orientation

 The UO Portland access card is your key to the Portland campus.
 Use it to enter academic buildings, the library, labs, studios, and on-campus residences, and after buildings close to the public.

-Your UO Duck ID card is the official identification card for students, staff, and faculty.
+Your Flock Card is the official identification card for students, staff, and faculty.
 Use it to check out books at the library and access events, and also as a debit card in the Duck Bucks program.

 Learn More & Request

-Learn more about the difference between your UO ID and UO Portland access cards, request each, and find out where to go on campus to pick up your cards during Orientation.
+Learn more about the difference between your Flock Card and UO Portland access card, request each, and find out where to go on campus to pick up your cards during Orientation.

 Find out More